kscout/http-service-chart/README.md

 Helm values dictate how this chart will deploy resources.

 ## Global Values
-These values are shared between all charts, sub-charts and all:
+These values are shared between all charts and sub-charts:

 - `global.env` (String): Deployment environment
 - `global.app` (String): Name of application